Wilkes University

 Wilkes University is a private university in Wilkes-Barre, Pennsylvania.
 It has over 2,200 undergraduates and over 2,200 graduate students (both full and part-time).
 Wilkes was founded in 1933 as a satellite campus of Bucknell University, and became an independent institution in 1947, naming itself Wilkes College, after English radical politician John Wilkes after whom Wilkes-Barre is named.
 The school was granted university status in January 1990.
-It is classified among "Doctoral/Professional Universities".
-Wilkes University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Secondary Schools.
+It is classified among "Doctoral/Professional Universities" (D/PU) and accredited by the Middle States Commission on Higher Education.

-The school mascot is a Colonel and the official colors are blue and yellow.
+The university's mascot is a colonel and the official colors are blue and yellow.
 The campus symbol is a letter "W" known as the "flying W" by students and alumni.